 • Less than 50 employees

-• Furthermore, the business mustn’t reach eligibility at any point of the year (PLCs, banking and insurance companies, etc.)
+• The business mustn’t reach eligibility at any point of the year (this includes PLCs, banking and insurance companies, etc.)

-• The business cannot be joined to a group that doesn’t qualify as it includes businesses such as those above
+• The business cannot be joined to a group of businesses that don’t qualify

 Voted as EXCELLENT - 9.9 out of 10 based on 164 reviews